God Was My Copilot

 - Also played with mere moments before it's played straight.
 After Castiel shows up and undoes what little damage was done in "the final apocalyptic battle", Dean asks if he's God.
 His response is "That's a nice compliment, but no."

-- In the final scenes of the reimagined Battlestar Galactica, it's heavily implied that Starbuck is actually a being like Head Six or Head Baltar (who have claimed to be Angels in service of a God-like being who doesn't like to be called "God").
+- In the final scenes of Battlestar Galactica (2003), it's heavily implied that Starbuck is actually a being like Head Six or Head Baltar (who have claimed to be Angels in service of a God-like being who doesn't like to be called "God").
 She was born to human parents and was largely unaware of her own nature/destiny for her whole life.

 - On Twin Peaks, an ancient bellhop at the Great Northern Hotel turns out to be the host of the otherwordly, ambiguously-benevolent Giant spirit.